HariKrishna-9885699666/NextJs-NodeJs-Login-Registration/README.md

-## User Signup, Signin and Signout is implemented in NextJs and NodeJs using JsonWebToken
+## User Signup, Signin and Signout is implemented in NextJs and NodeJs (Express JS) using JsonWebToken

 First, run the development server: